What We Do

 With between 20 and 30 FrANC members taking part in each clean-up two hour session, a lot of rubbish and other debris is collected.
 As a reward for their hard work, volunteers then repair to a local café for coffee and cake, paid for by FrANC.
-See the Gallery page for some images of FrANC’s fantastic group of volunteers during some of our sessions, including a few ‘before’ and ‘after’ pictures.
-(Gallery)
+See the Photos page in the Gallery section for some images of FrANC’s fantastic group of volunteers during some of our sessions, including a few ‘before’ and ‘after’ pictures.

 BCC also undertakes some scheduled tree and vegetation maintenance which FrANC may comment on or advise of work needed, particularly where wildlife or their habitats may be adversely affected.

-A grant from the Heritage Lottery Fund (HLF) awarded to FrANC in 2015 enabled it to undertake a major clean up a section of the New Cut which until then had not been cleared.
+A grant from the Heritage Lottery Fund (HLF) awarded to FrANC in 2015 enabled it to undertake a major clean-up of a section of the New Cut which until then had not been cleared.